m2mathew/react-dnd-tutorial/README.md

 # What

-This is my work on the [React-Dnd tutorial](http://react-dnd.github.io/react-dnd/examples-chessboard-tutorial-app.html)
+This is my work on the [react-dnd tutorial](http://react-dnd.github.io/react-dnd/examples-chessboard-tutorial-app.html)

 # Why